South Africa • Namibia • Botswana • Zimbabwe

 The quiver tree, so called because its hollowed-out trunk was used by the San people to hold arrows.

 Pale-winged starling.
-I had brought a small book on birds of Southern Africa with me and I ticked off many of them while I was there.
+One of the high points of this trip was seeing so many birds.
+I had brought a small book on birds of Southern Africa with me, and I ticked off many of them while I was there.

 The first wild animal I saw was one of my top ten favourite animals – the mad-looking giraffe.
-Really, it shouldn’t have been wandering in this dry terrain, but the late rains were forcing animals were moving far and wide in search of water.
+Really, it shouldn’t have been wandering in this dry terrain, but the late rains were forcing animals to move far and wide in search of water.

 I saw lots of different sorts of antelope in Africa.
 These are oryx which, we were told, ‘never run’, but started running as soon as our juggernaut pulled over to say ‘hello’.
 We also saw kudu and springbok along this road.

-The drive to Sesriem campsite and the Namib-Naukluft Park was very long, but the scenery was spectacular, Namibia is a geological wonder – so many beautiful, colourful, ancient rocks.
-We passed what is known as the Giants Playground so called because of a legend that giants moved these huge boulders, and stacked some like Jenga blocks.
+The drive to Sesriem campsite and the Namib-Naukluft Park was very long, but the scenery was spectacular, Namibia is a geological wonder with so many beautiful, colourful, ancient rock formations.
+We passed what is known as the Giants Playground, so called because of a legend that giants moved these huge boulders, and stacked some like Jenga blocks.
 Apparently they came out of the ground about 180 millions years ago.
-This is the place to come for mind-boggling, deep-time numbers.
+This is the place to come for staggering, deep-time numbers.

-Equally wondrous are the many termite mounds that you see along the edge of the road and look like chimneys of something living underground, and the nests of the sociable weaver birds who are one of the few birds that build community nests.
+Equally wondrous are the many termite mounds that you see along the edge of the road that look like chimneys of something living underground; and the nests of the sociable weaver birds who are one of the few birds that build community nests.
 There was a spectacular example of this at the campsite.

 We got up very early to get to Sossusvlei and climb the famous Dune 45.
 The red sand is made up of dust that has blown here from the Kalahari desert and is about five million years old.
-Climbing a sand dune looks easy, but every footstep sinks into the sand and it took a lot of energy to get to the top.
+Climbing a sand dune looks easy, and I imagined I could just run up, but every footstep sinks into the sand and it took a lot of energy to get to the top.
 I was glad we had got here early as it looked stunning in the sunrise with one side shaded.

 Our exertion was rewarded when we got back down with bacon sandwiches.
-This pied crow flew down and stole one of them out of someone’s hands – luckily not mine.
+This pied crow flew down and stole one of them out of someone’s hands – fortunately not mine.

-Afterwards we drove to Bosmans Farm Camp via Solitaire where we found a bakery that had been opened by a Scot called Moose McGregor, and famous for its amazing apple pies.
+Afterwards we drove to our campsite via Solitaire where, bizarrely, we found a bakery that had been opened by a Scot called Moose McGregor, and was famous for its apple pies.
 Very tasty but not what I expected to be eating in the desert.

-The drive to the campsite was the hottest yet.
-When we got there I noticed a tempting swimming pool and I wondered why it was completely empty as it was insanely hot.
+The drive to the Bosmans Farm Camp was the hottest yet.
+When we got there I noticed a tempting swimming pool and I wondered why, in this insane heat, it was completely empty.
 I got in anyway and discovered why: the water was filthy with lots of things, some of them alive, floating around.
 The woman from the bar came out and asked if I was enjoying my swim.
 Yes, I said, but casually mentioned it was a bit dirty.
-Apparently they don’t use any chemical cleaners ‘because of the leopards’ who come down at night and use it as a watering hole.
+Apparently they don’t use any chemical cleaners ‘because of the leopards who come down at night and use it as a watering hole’.
 I was basically swimming in leopard spit.
 Luckily the site had fantastic showers.

 After the drama of the vleis and the sand dunes, we went to the calm Walvis Bay to watch the flamingos, lesser and greater, and then to Swakopmund to have a break for a few days.
 The whole group was supposed to share a dorm here, but I spent a bit of money and upgraded to a single room.
 It was so nice to be on my own.

 We did get to the Cape Cross seal sanctuary.
-I don’t have much affinity for seals on land – I have always felt they look curiously unevolved as they flop about aggressively compared with their agillity in the water.
+I don’t have much affinity for seals on land.
+I have always felt they look curiously unevolved as they flop about aggressively, whereas they are incredibly agile in the water.
 But it was interesting to see their community up close and personal, although there were lots of dead pups around, mostly killed by rival adults, and the smell was quite intense.

-The rock formations at Spitzkoppe (‘pointed dome’ in German) are more than 120 million years old.
-Namibia is the place to go for mind-blowing, deep time statistics.
-Spitzkoppe is a special place for many reasons and one of my favourites.
-As well as the rock formations, there is a lot of rock art, thought to be 2000-4000 years old, left by the San people.
+More mind-blowing, geological statistics: the rock formations at Spitzkoppe (‘pointed dome’ in German) are more than 120 million years old.
+Spitzkoppe is a special place for many reasons and was one of my favourites of the whole trip.
+As well as the rock formations, there is a lot of San People rock art, thought to be 2000-4000 years old.

-One of the locals took us on a walk to see some of it.
+One of the locals took us on a walk to see it.
 It’s thought that the bushmen left messages for others, or they may have had spiritual meaning, but unlikely to be just decorative.
 There were pictures of rhinos, lions and, on one wall, we could see an octopus.
 We were miles from the sea there, so that shows how far and wide they wandered.
-They also emptied ostrich eggs, filled them with water, and buried them for future use.
+I was also fascinated to learn that they used to empty ostrich eggs, fill them with water, and bury them for future use.

 I didn’t see much wildlife in this very dry place not helped by very late rains.
 But I did find this neat little nest – possibly a weaver bird?